yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/install-yugabyte-platform/install-software/kubernetes.md

 #### Set up an internal load balancer

 You can add annotations to the YugabyteDB Anywhere service to create an internal load balancer instead of a publicly-accessible one.
-Since every cloud provider has different annotations for doing this, refer to the following documentation:
+Because every cloud provider has different annotations for doing this, refer to the following documentation:

 - For Google Cloud, see [Internal load balancing in GKE](https://cloud.google.com/kubernetes-engine/docs/how-to/internal-load-balancing).
 - For Azure, see [Internal load balancer in AKS](https://docs.microsoft.com/en-us/azure/aks/internal-lb).